VLOOKUP from Excel using Python and Streamlit

 }

-def to_excel(data_frame):
+def create_excel(data_frame):

 output = BytesIO()

-data_frame.to_excel(writer, index=False, sheet_name='Sheet1')
+data_frame.to_excel(writer, index=False, sheet_name="Results")

 workbook = writer.book

-worksheet = writer.sheets['Sheet1']
+worksheet = writer.sheets["Results"]

-format1 = workbook.add_format({'num_format': '0.00'})
+format1 = workbook.add_format({"num_format": "0.00"})

-worksheet.set_column('A:A', None, format1)
+worksheet.set_column("A:A", None, format1)

-return processed_data
+return output.getvalue()

-And at the end add a download button widget:
+At the end add a download button widget:

 st.download_button(